amandadwal/amandadwal.github.io/_projects/1_project.md

 - Dramatic changes in the electricity mix are evident over time.
 Both regions show a steady decline in coal's role in electricity production.

-- Population growth has led to increased electricity demand and hence more production in both regions.But Australia still remains more dependent on coal compared to the EU.
+- Population growth has led to increased electricity demand and hence more production in both regions.
+However, Australia remains more dependent on coal.

+#### By 1990s

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">